-> Yesterday it was rainy.
-Rained all day, and we spent so much time in doors in front of screens that I finally closed up all the devices and dragged my daughter outdoors.
+Yesterday it was rainy.
+Rained all day.
+And we spent so much time indoors in front of screens that I finally closed up all the devices and dragged my daughter outdoors.
 We put on our boots and our coats, raised our hoods, and marched across the street to the parking lot to splash in puddles.

 We pretended we were unicorns or characters from Paw Patrol and Spirit.
 We made up obstacle courses with the curbs, puddles, trees, and rocks.
 I pretended I was afraid to jump from a ledge and she pretended to be the brave one, coaching me until I could do it.
 We did this for an hour and a half.
-And as we walked back home I realized almost all the pretending had been in Spanish.
+And as we walked back home, I realized that almost all the pretending had been in Spanish.

 When she broke character she would say: “pause the game.”
-And when she went back to being a mythical creature or little girl named diamond, she went back to Spanish.
+And when she went back to being a mythical creature or little girl named Diamond, she went back to Spanish.
 We had no interruptions and nothing to get back to.

 And I have no pictures of our rainy afternoon because my phone was back at home sitting on the kitchen counter.